Oklahoma City Police Department: Vehicles

 Police vehicles used by OCPD include the Crown Victoria Police Interceptor, Ford Police Interceptor Sedan, Ford Police Interceptor Utility, Ford F-250, Ford Ranger, Chevrolet Impala, Chevrolet Tahoe, and the Lenco BearCat used by the Tactical Team.
-The departments also uses several types of boats for lake patrol and motorcycles for traffic enforcement.
+The departments also uses several types of boats for lake patrol and BMW RT-P motorcycles for traffic enforcement.

 In 2012, OCPD began transitioning to the Ford Police Interceptor Sedan and Ford Police Interceptor Utility for patrol officers.
 In appearance, the vehicles are all black.
 The word "POLICE" is printed in large white letters on the side doors, and "We Serve With Pride" appears above the rear wheel wells.
 The seal of the City of Oklahoma City appears on the front doors.
-An abbreviation denoting the division that the vehicle is assigned to appears on the rear trunk (HF-Hefner, SW-Southwest, SF-Santa Fe, SL-Springlake, BT-Bricktown, WRWA-Will Rogers World Airport, US-Uniform Support, BP-Bike Patrol, G-Gang Unit, T-Traffic).
+An abbreviation denoting the division that the vehicle is assigned to appears on the rear trunk (HF-Hefner, SW-Southwest, SF-Santa Fe, SL-Springlake, BT-Bricktown, WRWA-Will Rogers World Airport, US-Uniform Support, BP-Bike Patrol, VCAT-Violent Crime Apprehension Team).
 Also printed on the rear trunk area is the car number with the word "POLICE" in small white letters.